-Your water heater is probably the most underrated system in your home.
-Seriously – without a water heater, you couldn’t have any of these perks:
+Your water heater is probably the most underrated appliance in your home.
+Think about it – without a water heater, you couldn’t have any of these perks:

 - Steamy showers

 - Disinfected dishes

 - Disinfected towels and sheets

 - Hot water, period.

 Given the significance of the water heater, do you really know enough about it?
 We’re here to give you a couple things to keep in mind when it comes to maintaining, servicing, and replacing your water heater.

 The typical lifespan of residential water heaters is 10-12 years.

 Natural gas and electric water heaters will commonly last about a decade before you need to look into replacing the system.
 If you are not sure what age your water heater is, the date the system was manufactured will be displayed in the serial number which is located on the label on the water heater tank.

 Older water heaters are nothing to take lightly.
 A water heater that is a decade or older is at higher risk of springing a leak and causing water damage to your home.
 If your water heater sits in your attic or above the ground floor, the chance of catastrophic damage rises.
 Be sure you have your water heater maintenance annually to keep any leaks from causing damage to your home.